scottwedge/miso-bread-sample-repo/README.md

 Miso bread is like sourdough but made with miso paste, yeast, and flour.
 In 2015, Ben Wolfe published a recipe and tasty description of miso bread [on Lucky Peach](https://web.archive.org/web/20150630225024/http://luckypeach.com/recipes/miso-sourdough-bread/):
-- _sourness and other earthy flavors come from the overnight fermentation with the miso._
+- _sourness and other funky flavors come from the overnight fermentation with the miso._

 - _Unpasteurized, naturally-produced misos have many bacteria and yeasts in them that are similar to the bacteria and yeast found in established sourdough starters._